MEET VINO & VEGGIES

 The wine making process is tricky business.
 With all things natural, it's hard to find consistency.
 In order to fix this, mass produced wine is loaded with synthetic ingredients to make each bottle taste the same, year after year.
 These unnatural ingredients are to blame for that wine headache we've all experienced once or twice.

 Scout & Cellar makes it easy to find great wines without all the added junk other wine companies use to make their wine taste good.
 When you order wine off my Scout & Cellar page, you can be sure you're getting the tastiest, clean-crafted wine available.

 Female-owned company: Scout & Cellar was founded by a woman named Sarah Shadonix.
 She is a level 3 Sommelier!
 To put that into perspective, there are only 350 in the world, and even more rare to find a woman at this level.
 So she's a badass!

-Finding Vegan Wine
+Finding Wine Without Animal By-Products